thibahilpert/restApi/README.md

 # restApi
-This a study repository, feel free to lookup if you want.

-The idea is create a simple system to control projects, tasks and comunication with clients for a service company.
+The idea of this repository is create a simple system to control projects, tasks and comunication with clients for a service company.